Agora: Trust Less and Open More in Verification for Confidential Computing: Verifying SFI (Continued)

-\parhead{Indirect Jump Safety} Similar to indirect calls, Lucet compiles indirect jumps in a specific pattern so that verification is feasible.
+Similar to indirect calls, Lucet compiles indirect jumps in a specific pattern so that verification is feasible.
 In this case, valid jump offset entries are stored in 4-byte aligned jump tables, baked directly into the code region, immediately after the indirect jump instructions.

 For each indirect jump, Lucet first calculates an index to its corresponding jump table (starting at $\tt JT$) and checks that the index smaller than the entry size.
 Next, the jump table is accessed at address $\tt JT + index * 4$ to load the offset, say $\tt off$ from $\tt JT$.
 Finally, an indirect jump instruction jumps to $\tt JT+\tt off$.
-To verify indirect jump safety, the policy specification introduces four predicates: \begin{itemize} \item $\tt JT ~ Addr$, stating that $\tt Addr$ is the start of \emph{a} jump table. \item $\tt JTS ~ Addr ~ s $, stating that for the jump table at $\tt Addr$, its number of entries is $\tt s$. \item $\tt JmpOff ~ Addr ~ off$, stating that $\tt off$ is a valid offset in the jump table at $\tt Addr$. \item $\tt JmpTgt ~ v$, stating that $v$ is a valid jump target. \end{itemize}
+To verify indirect jump safety, the policy specification introduces four predicates: \begin{itemize} \item $\tt JT ~ Addr$, stating that $\tt Addr$ starts at \emph{a} jump table. \item $\tt JTS ~ Addr ~ s $, stating that for the jump table at $\tt Addr$, its number of entries is $\tt s$. \item $\tt JmpOff ~ Addr ~ off$, stating that $\tt off$ is a valid offset in the jump table at $\tt Addr$. \item $\tt JmpTgt ~ v$, stating that $v$ is a valid jump target. \end{itemize}

 Assume a binary with two jump tables at $\addr{64f3}$ and at $\addr{64c0}$ with 9 and 3 entries respectively, the BV first establishes the initial set of $\mathcal{F}$ as